dmxcody/212-spring-2019/lab-03/readme.md

 $ ./a.out
 ```

-> For those who may not have seen the `&&` operator before, it signifies that if the portion on the left executes correctly, the portion on the right should be executed as well.
+> If you wanted to perform the above two commands on one line, you could use the `&&` operator between the two commands, which signifies that if the portion on the left executes correctly, the portion on the right should be executed as well.

 Now, compile and run the code with a single command line argument.